openchatai/copilot/README.md

 # 🔥 OpenCopilot [early beta]

 ----
 OpenCopilot allows you to have your own product's AI copilot.
-It integrates with your underlying APIs and is able to execute API calls whenever needed.
+It integrates with your underlying APIs and can execute API calls whenever needed.
 It uses LLMs to determine if the user's request requires calling an API endpoint.
 Then, it decides which endpoint to call and passes the appropriate payload based on the given API definition.

 ## How does it work?
 - Provide your API/backend definition, including your public endpoints and how to call them.
 Currently, OpenCopilot supports Swagger OpenAPI 3.0.
 We're also working on a UI to allow you to dynamically add endpoints.